This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Handle bookings, visibility, and space data in one centralized, IT-friendly platform.

-• Streamline desk booking for your team with an intuitive, mobile-first app
+• Simplify desk booking for your team with an intuitive, mobile-first app

 • Improve space efficiency with real-time availability, smart booking rules, and auto-release for unused desks